 Stronger, Further, Faster

-Same goes for if you’re a runner.
-Try upping the ante of your strength training — perhaps with the accommodating resistance from the ARENA Platform — to see what works best for you.
+The same goes for if you’re a runner.
+Try upping the ante of your strength training to see what works best for you.
 You might find that the harder you go in the weight room, the harder you can hit the trails.
 Just make sure you’re being smart about your programming — and then really, everybody wins.

 - Wilson JM, Marin PJ, Rhea MR, Wilson SM, Loenneke JP, Anderson JC.
 Concurrent training: a meta-analysis examining interference of aerobic and resistance exercises.
 J Strength Cond Res.
 2012 Aug;26(8):2293-307.